How to Combine Guest Room and Nursery [4 Crucial Tips]

 Bedside Table and Lamp

-A bedside table and lamp can take up a bit more space than you have available.
-But these items help create a comfortable environment for your guest, where they can have easy access to their glasses or cellphone.
-If you can't fit a bedside table next to the bed, consider hanging a shelf on the wall, low enough to be easily reached from the bed.
-Then you can hang a light from the ceiling for a reading lamp.
+A bedside table and lamp can take up a bit more space than you have available, but these items help create a comfortable environment for your guests, where they can easily access their glasses or cellphones.
+If you can’t fit a bedside table next to the bed, consider hanging a shelf on the wall, low enough to be easily reached from the bed.
+Then, you can hang a light from the ceiling for a reading lamp.

 A cozy bedroom scene focused on a stylish bedside table, crafted from warm-toned wood with simple, clean lines